Palestine

 Meetings of states parties

-Palestine participated in the first meeting of states parties to the TPNW, held in Vienna in June 2022.
-It hailed the TPNW’s entry into force and the convening of the first meeting of states parties as a “victory” for multilateralism, the United Nations charter, and international law.
+Palestine participated in the first meeting of states parties to the TPNW in 2022.
+It hailed the TPNW’s entry into force and the convening of the first meeting as a “victory” for multilateralism, the UN charter, and international law.

 TPNW negotiations